open-AIMS/GIS-bench/README.md

 ## Overview

 This repository contains a series of GIS python processing scripts that act as a benchmark for common spatial processing.
 Some of these are single CPU bound.
 Some use multiple cores and some use a bunch of memory.

-This benchmark is not intended to be comprehensive.
+These benchmarks are based on real work applications and so are not comprehensive.
+They are skewed to the types of analysis that I do.
+The benchmark scripts are also not optimised for performance, many of which are largely generated with the assistance of LLMs.
+The performance therefore represents typical performance of scripts in production.
+Where there was performance issues with the processing I would normally perform some basic optimisation, up to the point where is added significant complexity to the solution.

 ## Repository Structure